gameyfin/docs/docs/plugins/info-for-devs.md

 # How to create a Plugin

 The plugin system is based on [PF4J](https://github.com/pf4j/pf4j) which allows you to create plugins in Java or Kotlin.
 Depending on the type of plugin you want to create, you will need to implement the appropriate interfaces.
+The Gameyfin Plugin API is published as a Maven artifact on [Maven Central](https://central.sonatype.com/artifact/org.gameyfin/plugin-api), so you can easily include it in your project.

 For a quick start, you can follow the [tutorial](tutorial.md).